 Williams and Force India could win races says Mercedes boss 5 March, 2014 Felipe Massa in the Williams FW36 The Mercedes F1 team with drivers Lewis Hamilton and Nico Rosberg head into next weekend’s season opening Australian Grand Prix as the overwhelming early 2014 favourites, but other teams powered by engines marked with the famous three pointed star are also capable of upsetting the form book.
 “Mercedes and Williams look very strong,” agreed German driver Nico Hulkenberg, whose similarly Mercedes-powered Force India team has also impressed in winter testing.
 “They’re standing out.
 McLaren is also fast,” he told Auto Motor und Sport.
 “At the moment, the Mercedes teams are a bit in front.”
 Mercedes’ three customer teams – McLaren, Williams and Force India – appear to have hit the jackpot with clearly the best turbo V6 ‘power unit’ in Formula 1’s new greener era.
 “At the moment that’s right,” Hulkenberg admitted, “but we all know how long a Formula 1 season is.
 Let’s wait and see.
 “On the last day [of the test in Bahrain Ferrari did a strong laptime, and [Daniel] Ricciardo has also done a 1.35 in the Red Bull.
 “I’m assuming Red Bull will solve the problems sooner or later,” he said.
 Williams, ninth of the eleven teams last year, has emerged as the surprise dark horse for 2014, having switched over the winter to Mercedes power. “[Williams] have never had problems in the tests, have always been fast, although not quite as fast as Mercedes,” Red Bull’s Helmut Marko told Servus TV.
 Mercedes Formula 1 Chairman Niki Lauda said it is possible that the German squad’s works team might be pushed by its British customer in 2014.
 “It (Williams beating Mercedes) can happen,” said the great triple world champion.
 “Our customers are very important for us, and if they can beat us, this is also good motivation and a very constructive competition,” added Lauda.
 “We are careful,” Mercedes’ Toto Wolff told the APA news agency, “as some teams have not fully revealed the potential of their cars.
 “I have no doubt that Red Bull and Ferrari will be strong contenders.
 Force India and Williams are also fast enough to win races.
 It will be interesting!” added Wolff.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.